nrser/splat-logger/docs/content/features/named-handlers.md

 ```

-Here we create the "splat" version of basic `logging` formatting (the default
+Here we create the "splat" version of basic {@pylink logging} formatting (the
-formatting when you use `logging.basicConfig`).
-When a `splatlog.SplatLogger` is
+default formatting when you use {@pylink logging.basicConfig}).
+When a {@pylink
-used to log, the record will have a `data` dictionary attached as an attribute.
+splatlog.SplatLogger} is used to log, the record will have a `data` dictionary
-If regular `logging.Logger` is used, `data` won't be there.
+attached as an attribute.
+If regular {@pylink logging.Logger} is used, `data`
+won't be there.

-So, what we do is create a subclass of `logging.Formatter` that creates an
+So, what we do is create a subclass of {@pylink logging.Formatter} that creates
-additional `_splat_style` that appends `" %(data)s"` to the format string.
+an additional `_splat_style` that appends `" %(data)s"` to the format string.
-Then we override `logging.Formatter.FormatMessage` to switch styles when the
+Then we override {@pylink logging.Formatter.FormatMessage} to switch styles when
-`data` attribute is present (and not empty).
+the `data` attribute is present (and not empty).

 Since this is simply to serve as an example, the "style type" is fixed to `"%"`,
-which coresponds to `logging.PercentStyle`.
+which coresponds to {@pylink logging.PercentStyle}.

 ```python
 >>> class SplatFormatter(logging.Formatter):